IBM/ansible-automation-for-lmt/README.md

 1. Create your inventory.

+   Edit lmt_disconnected_scans_inventory.yml inventory file:
    - Define `lmt_server` host connection settings, where LMT server is installed.
      - If you are running the playbook on the same host where LMT Server is located, use the default settings.
-     - If you are running the playbook on a different host than LMT Server, define host connection settings.
+     - If you are running the playbook on a different host than LMT Server, define host connection settings and remove `ansible_connection: local` line.

      Example of LMT Server located on a different host than the control node (192.168.0.11 in this example):
      ```